 1. Pack your bag, outfit, and meals the night before.

 Choosing your outfit the night, gathering everything you need, and knowing what you’ll prepare for breakfast will make your morning go more much more smoothly.

 2. Set an alarm to go to sleep earlier!

 Giving yourself a bedtime is tough, especially as a busy third-year medical student.
 After working 10-12+ shifts, it can be hard to fit in studying, working out, and cooking before an early bedtime.
 There are many days that I end up staying up late to study, which I always regretted the next morning.

 One thing you can do to remind yourself to head to bed earlier is to set an alarm on your phone.
-Iphones also have a sleep tracker to help you visualize how many hours you’re getting a night.
+I usually set an alarm at 9pm to remind myself to wrap up my studying and start getting ready for bed.
 Challenge yourself to get 6-7+ hours!

 3. Make gradual changes and stay consistent!

 If you know you’re going to have to get up at 4 am on Monday for your rotation, start going to bed a little earlier the week before.